ist356/project-avallenn/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I feel that this demonstartes my knowledge very well, as I was able to problem solve.
+The first problem I encountered was when I was scrapping trip advisor I kept getting shut down because it was coming up as a robot, so I decided to scrape from the web archieve to bypass this issue.
+Secondly, I was struggling on getting the information for each restaurant so I used co-pilot to help me.
+From this, I learned more ways I can use the .evaluate, specificaly the nextSiblingElement as it allows you to access the immediately following sibling element within the same parent node.
+For the functions I just had to do trial and error, which was ultimatley fixed through the creating tests for the functions.
+I am very proud of my final results because it something that everyone in the class can use.